Starting Over at 55 Part 14

 Just about to shut down when I saw the green dot light up next to your name.
 Was typing you another message when your’s popped up.
 You doing okay?

 Jack’s fingers lingered over the keyboard as he tried to decide if he should tell Meagan about his sort-of-a-date with Corie that ended with him walking her home.
-He decided to equivocate.
+After a moments thought, he chose not to.

-I’m doing well as can be expected I guess.
+I’m doing well as can be expected, I guess.
 Went to Mass with g-ma and g-pa then to their house for lunch.
 Fried chicken.
-U missed out.
-Bought a new fishing pole on way back here and went fishing on pier.
-Made a new friend.
+You missed out.
+Bought a new fishing pole on the way back here and went fishing on the pier.
+I made a new friend.

 It took Meagan a moment to answer.
 When she did, Jack laughed out loud.